 - Diversity Our Strength: LGBT Toolkit, Toronto Long Term Care Homes and Services, 2008.

 Spiritual and Religious Screening

 Like most Nova Scotians of their generation, LGBT people were raised in families with strong faith traditions.
-Many of these religious and spiritual traditions were not accepting of LGBT identitities.
+Many of these religious and spiritual traditions were not accepting of LGBT identities.
 This may have led some to feel unwelcome in their faith group or to feel bad or unworthy.
 Nevertheless, many LGBT people still seek to belong to their faith community of choice.
 There are a number of religious groups in Nova Scotia that are accepting of LGBT people.
 For example, First Baptist Church, the largest Baptist Church in Atlantic Canada has recently become an LGBT welcoming congregation and an active supporter of the Youth Project.

 Most long term care facilities have access to spiritual advisors who, while members of one particular faith community, are able to offer counseling to people of many faith backgrounds.
-If any clergyman/spiritual counselor opposes LGBT expression for reasons of faith, it is important that they are protocols in place that protect LGBT residents from being exposed to thos particular aspects of the counselor’s faith.
+If any clergyman/spiritual counselor opposes LGBT expression for reasons of faith, it is important that they are protocols in place that protect LGBT residents from being exposed to those particular aspects of the counselor’s faith.
 On the other hand, a cleric who is accepting of LGBT people, who respects very individual’s right to their inherent sexual orientation and gender expression, can be an invaluable support in reassuring LGBT residents, whether they are believers or not, that the home is LGBT welcoming.
-They can also serve as bridges of understanding for staff who are uncomfortable around LGBT people.
+They can also serve as bridges of understanding for staff members who are uncomfortable around LGBT people.

 Community Engagement